000dry/vending_machine_java_webapp/README.md

 [Live Demo](https://vending-machine-app.herokuapp.com/) - live demo of the app deployed using Heroku.

+For demoing purposes, two console logs have been left in so that changes in the user and vending machine states can be tracked in the browser's console.

 ## Getting Started

 This app can be deployed locally from command line.
 From the root directory, run the following command: